 - Raw/Undercooked Meat/Eggs – These contain bacteria like Salmonella and E. coli that are harmful to pets.
 Raw eggs have an enzyme termed avidin that reduces the assimilation of Biotin (B vitamin), which causes skin and coat problems.

 - Raw Bones – Feeding pet dogs bones is highly dangerous.
 They might get choked or gravely injured if the bone splinters and lodges in or punctures your dog’s digestive tract.
+You will find out the best beverages supplier in singapore.

 Take additional precautions so your pet doesn’t have access to leftover food on a kitchen counter or after a party.
 Having Insurance For Pets Online is absolutely necessary when your dog feeds on unsafe food in your absence because you can focus on the quality of the medical care over the cost.